 A specially curated guide to help you enjoy the next 48 hours (or more) in Bath

-As always, there's a collection of great reading by our team of wonderful writers as well as beautifully presented advertising by Bath's best businesses.
+As always, our current issue has a collection of great reading by our team of wonderful writers as well as beautifully presented advertising by Bath's best businesses.
 We hope you'll enjoy this month's magazine.

 Every month we deliver 15,000 copies door to door, but if you don't get a copy at home then you can pick up a copy at many places around town and from our floor stands at: Waitrose, Sainsbury [Green Park], M&S Foods in Twerton, Tesco in Weston Village, and at The Holburne Museum.